Hyperparameter Tuning With Determined¶

 Hyperparameter tuning is a common machine learning workflow that involves appropriately configuring the data, model architecture, and learning algorithm to yield an effective model.
 Hyperparameter tuning is a challenging problem in deep learning given the potentially large number of hyperparameters to consider.
 Determined provides support for hyperparameter search as a first-class workflow that is tightly integrated with Determined’s job scheduler, which allows for efficient execution of state-of-the-art early-stopping based approaches as well as seamless parallelization of these methods.

-Our default recommended search method is adaptive search, an early-stopping based technique that speeds up traditional techniques like random search by periodically abandoning low-performing hyperparameter configurations in a principled fashion.
-Adaptive search builds on the two prototypical adaptive downsampling approaches, Successive Halving (SHA) and Hyperband, while also enabling seamless parallelization and a simpler user interface.
+Our default recommended search method is Adaptive (ASHA), a state-of-the-art early-stopping based technique that speeds up traditional techniques like random search by periodically abandoning low-performing hyperparameter configurations in a principled fashion.

-Determined offers two adaptive searchers that employ the same underlying algorithm but differ in their level of configurability.
+Determined also offers two synchronous adaptive searchers that differ in their level of configurability.

 Adaptive (Advanced) allows users to control the adaptive search behavior in a more fine-grained way.

 Other Supported Methods¶

 Determined also supports other common hyperparameter search algorithms:

 Single is appropriate for manual hyperparameter tuning, as it trains a single hyperparameter configuration.

 Grid brute force evaluates all possible hyperparameter configurations and returns the best.

 Random evaluates a set of hyperparameter configurations chosen at random and returns the best.

 Population-based training (PBT) begins as random search but periodically replaces low-performing hyperparameter configurations with ones near the high-performing points in the hyperparameter space.